CFDB - Cystic Fibrosis DataBase

 These data are summerized in the Italian Cystic Fibrosis Foundation website (Stato regolatorio farmaci CFTR modulators)

-ELX-02 (designed to restore CFTR function in non sense mutations),
+ELX-02 (designed to restore CFTR function in non sense mutations) is in Phase II

 Issues